We enter the world a bloody mess. First thing, someone hits us.

-Shaw’s stomach knotted.
-It always did when Henry spoke.
-He’d been wondering when someone would mention his face.
+Whenever Henry spoke, Shaw’s gut knotted on reflex.
+But he’d been wondering when someone would mention his face.

 “Neighbor girl kick your ass, did she?”
-Henry snarfed an oversized bite of pie.
-Cinnamon grouted the lines between his teeth.
+Henry snarfed an oversized bite.
+Cinnamon grouted the lines between his crooked teeth.

-“Gerald Franks, for no damn reason.”
-Despite his attempts to sound mature and strong, his voice quavered.
-“It doesn’t even hurt much.”
-He looked down at Cassie, slipped her a piece of veal from his plate.
+“Gerald Franks jumped me.”
+Despite his attempts to sound strong for his father, his voice quavered.
+“It doesn’t even hurt, much.”
+He looked down at Cassie, slipped her a piece of veal.

 “You didn’t fight back, did you?” said Henry, his voice muffled by pie.
 “Pussy.
-And quit feeding that damn birddog your supper.”
+And quit feeding that birddog off your plate.”

 “Well then,” said Mom.
-She cleared her throat and took another sip of Syr.
+She cleared her throat, took another sip of vodka, grimaced.
 “Otherwise, how was school?”